hossamzee/geoqassim/readme.md

 - Do the unfulfilled URLs, e.g. Youtube, and Twitter.
 - Handle exceptions in production, never show the enduser what happened.
 - Do the control panel home page.
+- Fix the issue of the Youtube title, it seems to be duplicated.

 ## TODO - Major Changes
 - Check if there is any security issues when calling route.